 In today’s fast-paced world, people want to reduce time spent on routine tasks as much as possible.
 We all expect online purchases to be easy and convenient.
 And this, basically, means that we want to buy things with just one click without wasting our precious minutes on entering billing, shipping and contact information each time at the checkout.

-According to Statista, as of March 2018, 35 percent of online merchants globally accepted Apple Pay.
+According to statistics, 35 percent of online merchants globally accepted Apple Pay.
 Want to join them?
 In this article, we’ll try to explain how to add Apple Pay to your website or app.

 Is Apple Pay a good fit for your business?